The MOST Shockingly Easy Way To Strip Furniture

 Step Two: Apply Stripper

 Apply stripper: using your old paint brush, apply a generous layer of stripper, and then let it soak!
-This paint stripper is the secret sauce to effortless paint stripping!
+This stripper is the secret sauce to effortless paint stripping!

 Step Three: Time to Strip Paint from Wood